Churchill County, Nevada: Unincorporated communities

+Education

+The school district is the Churchill County School District.
+Its public high school is Churchill County High School.

+There is a charter school in Fallon, Oasis Academy.

 Politics

 Lying on the boundary between the northwest urban areas of Nevada and the conservative Mormon Great Basin, Churchill County has more in common with the latter region, being overwhelmingly Republican.
 It was one of three Nevada counties Barry Goldwater won in 1964, and since that time only Jimmy Carter in 1976 and Barack Obama in 2008 have passed so much as thirty percent of the county's ballots.
 The last time Churchill County voted for a Democratic presidential candidate was when it supported Franklin D. Roosevelt against Wendell Willkie in 1940.